Chapter 6 Functions

 100

-For example, if we create a function myLog(), which takes a number and computes the log value of the number with the specified base, there are a few cases where the return values may be problematic:
+For example, if we create a function myLog() that calculates the logarithm of a number with a given base, there are cases where the result might be problematic:

 myLog <- function(x, myBase) {